 The Sex Pistols performing at Baton Rouge’s Kingfisher Club, Louisiana.
 Photo by Richard E. Aaron/Redferns

-One day, when Queen were working on some music, a drunk Vicious allegedly walked in and made a derogatory comment.
+One day, when Queen was working on some music, a drunk Vicious allegedly walked in and made a derogatory comment.
 Freddie simply stood up, said ‘Aren’t you Stanley Ferocious or something?’
 And pushed Vicious out of the room.
 There was a real war between many punk bands and rock bands, but this incident showed that Freddie wasn’t scared of anyone.

 Sometimes, ‘happy little accidents’ turn out okay in the end, and that’s one happened in one story involving Freddie Mercury.
-During one of Queen’s early shows, Mercury was singing when he microphone stand broke off from the base.
+During one of Queen’s early shows, Mercury was singing when the microphone stand broke off from the base.
 This incident could have shaken a less-confident singer, but Mercury simply acted as nothing had even happened and carried on performing.